BitBrainLabs/Holosnap/README.md

 ## Technologies Employed

-- **Deep Learning & Generative AI:** Harnessing cutting-edge AI to improve 3D model generation.
+- **Deep Learning & Generative AI:** Leveraging cutting-edge AI to enhance 3D model generation.
 - **PyTorch:** The preferred framework for AI model development and training.

 ## Research and Development

-- **Research Initiatives:** Keeping pace with emerging trends through top conferences such as ICCV and ICLR.
+- **Research Initiatives:** Staying updated with the latest trends by going through the research papers of top conferences like ICCV and ICLR.
-- **Custom Development:** Tailoring algorithms from the ground up to meet specialized demands of 3D reconstruction.
+- **Custom Development:** Customizing algorithms from scratch to meet specific needs in 3D reconstruction.

 ## Future Publications